 Style & Appearance

-Before we begin talking about the shoes themselves, let’s explore the challengers that shoemakers may face when making wholecut shoes.
+Before we begin talking about the shoes themselves, let’s explore the challenges that shoemakers may face when making wholecut shoes.

 How Wholecut Shoes Are Typically Made

 As previously mentioned, wholecut shoes are notoriously challenging to successfully construct primarily due to the quality of raw materials needed.

 Most shoe styles will use smaller pieces of leather that are assembled through stitching.
 However, as the name suggests, wholecut shoes are made from a whole single section.

 Consequently, they require large segments from the hide.
 This can be challenging as the shoemakers will need to find large sections that are free from any blemishes or veins.